elastic/rally/docs/advanced.rst

 Rally also provides a few extensions to Jinja2:

 * ``now``: a global variable that represents the current date and time when the template is evaluated by Rally.
-* ``build_flavor``: a global variable that holds build flavor reported by Elasticsearch cluster targetted by Rally.
 * ``days_ago()``: a `filter <http://jinja.pocoo.org/docs/dev/templates/#filters>`_ that you can use for date calculations.

 You can find an example in the ``http_logs`` track::